 - Transportation needs; - Adequacy of existing resources to meet transit needs; - Perceived benefits of coordination; - Obstacles/barriers to the implementation of local coordination; - Existing tools employed by local coordination initiatives; - Additional tools required by local officials to increase coordination; - Strengths, weaknesses and opportunities in current state transit policies and practices with respect to coordination; - Strengths, weaknesses and opportunities in current Federal/state human services programs' policies and practices with respect to coordination; and - Recommendations.

-The contact sheets for the Steering and Stakeholder Advisory Committees, meeting minutes, and other materials used in connection with the public input process are found in Appendix C.
+The contact sheets for the Steering and Stakeholder Advisory Committees, meeting minutes, the stakeholder interview guide and all other materials used in connection with the public input process are found in Appendix C.

 Data Collection

 Demographic Profiles